saravmani/mycloud/Rem/Self/DeveloperTools/ReSharper/Resharper-Usful-Tips.md

 ##### Settings hierarchy
 * 3 Levels are there - User Level, Team Level and Computer level
-* User level settings saved into *sln.DotSettings.User* file.This has highest precedent. *(Dont checkin to source control)*.
+* User-level settings are saved into *sln.DotSettings.User* file.
+This has the highest precedence. *(Don't check-in to source control)*.
-* Team Level settings saved into *sln.DotSettings file* .
+* Team Level settings are saved into *sln.DotSettings file*.
 This must be checked in
 * User Level settings have
-* You can find this settings under *ReSharper->Manage* Options settings
+* You can find these settings under *ReSharper->Manage* Options settings

 ##### ReSharper pluggins
-* ReSharper supports other pluggins on top of ReSharper.
-Also we can develop our own pluggin for ReSharper
+* ReSharper supports other plugins  on top of ReSharper.
+Also, we can develop our own plugin for ReSharper
-* *ReSharper-> pluggin Manager* is the market place to install the pluggins
+* *ReSharper-> plugin Manager* is the marketplace to install the plugins

 #### ReSharper Useful shortcuts
 * ctrl+T -> Advanced any search option.
-Using this we can search anything Ex: Filename, Class, Methods etc.,
+Using this we can search anything Ex: Filename, Class, Methods, etc.,

 [//]: # (Tags: Resharper Settings, Frequently Resharper Settings)